 - a person under 18 years of age.

-Despite these formal requirements for execution, a court may declare the efficacy of a continuing power of attorney that does not comply with them “if the court is satisfied that it is in the interests of the grantor or his or her dependants to do so” (Substitute Decisions Act, s.
+Despite these formal witness requirements for executing a Power of Attorney, if there is ever a court challenge, some courts may declare the efficacy of a continuing power of attorney that does not comply with these witness requirements.
+The happens only “if the court is satisfied that it is in the interests of the grantor or his or her dependants to do so”, as per the Ontario Substitute Decisions Act, s.
 10(4)).

 If you have any questions about the above restrictions, Notary Pro Canada encourages you to obtain independent legal advice before signing any power of attorney.

 COVID Witnessing: Concerned about witnessing your Power of Attorney in the COVID era?